We Love to Educate Our Patients

 Nursing: How can I prevent decay caused by nursing?

-Avoid nursing children to sleep at bedtime, or putting anything in their bottle other than water.
-If your child nurses at night, wash or wipe the teeth, gums and mouth prior to putting the child to bed.
+Avoid putting anything in their bottle other than water.
+If your child nurses at night, wash or wipe the teeth, gums and mouth with a washcloth prior to putting the child to bed.

 Permanent teeth: What if one gets knocked out?